Trerot/PowerShellCourse/README.md

 # PowerShell-Course
-PowerShell Course.

 This readme contains the content for the entire course.

 whats missing?
 - [ ] API stuff